mustaffa-hussain/Amazon-fine-food-review/README.md

 ### Objective:
 Given a review, determine whether the review is POSITIVE OR NEGATIVE

+### It is very important to note that deep neural networks can easily fall in the trap of overfitting.
+This can be easily identified when the validation loss stops reducing for few continuous iterations but the loss keeps reducing.
+It is then that the model start to overfit and learns the input data exceptionally well resulting in poor performance on unseen data.
+This can be very well seen in the 17th epoch in ANN, where as LSTM keeps fluctuating.
+We can run more epochs to improve on the model.
 <img src="img.jpg" alt="image">

 #### The data set needed preprocessing and cleaning.
 Sequential ANN and LSTM  are used with ADAM optimiser to achieve the task.
 Dive into code for detailed solution.